Garfield County, Colorado

 After the sale, a buyer list will be provided to successful bidders.
 This list will include the certificate numbers, parcel numbers and total amount paid for each item.
 It is the buyer’s responsibility to keep records of their certificates purchased.

 The redemption amount paid to the certificate buyer will be the certificate face amount (tax, interest, advertising, and fees), plus interest earned through the date of redemption.
 The buyer does not recover the premium paid over the face amount.

 Certificate holders may, after August 1st, pay the subsequent year’s unpaid taxes.
 This amount will be endorsed onto the existing certificate and will earn the same rate of interest.

 Upon redemption, assuming the tax lien certificate is being held by the county, a check will be mailed automatically.
 It is the buyer’s responsibility to notify the Garfield County Treasurers Office of mailing address changes to ensure redemption checks are mailed properly.

 After three years from the date of the public auction, if the certificate has not been redeemed, the buyer can apply for a Treasurer’s Deed to the property.
 To make application, the investor will need to contact the Garfield County Treasurers Office, complete an application form and deposit expense money for processing the application.
 After a title search, advertising, and notifications to all interested parties, a Treasurer’s Tax Deed is issued if there has been no redemption.

-Public tax lien auctions and redemptions are governed by Colorado Revised Statutes, Title 39, Articles 11, and 12 and are administered by the Treasurer’s office in each county.
-Any questions should be referred to the Garfield County Treasurers Office office at 970-945-6382.
+Public tax lien auctions and redemptions are governed by Colorado Revised Statutes, Title 39, Articles 11 and 12, and are administered in Garfield County, Colorado by the Garfield County Treasurers Office.
+Any questions should be referred to the Garfield County Treasurers Office at 970-945-6382.

 Tooltip Help Management